Fiat 600 (2023): Powertrain

 The battery electric version, the 600e is equipped with a 54 kWh battery with an estimated range of 250 mi under the WLTP testing cycle.
 DC fast charging is possible at a maximum rate of 100 kW.
 It has a single electric traction motor, driving the front wheels with a maximum output of 154 hp.
 These specifications match that of the Avenger, which is a front-wheel drive vehicle with a maximum torque output of 192 lbft.

 A model with a mild hybrid petrol engine was added by mid-2024.
-It consists of a 1.2 L Puretech petrol hybrid that makes 136 HP and is paired with an eDCT 6-Speed automatic where the 21kW electric motor, inverter, and transmission central unit live, as well as a belt alternator starter.
+It consists of a 1.2 L Puretech petrol hybrid that makes 136 HP and is paired with an eDCT 6-Speed automatic where the 21 kW electric motor, inverter, and transmission central unit live, as well as a belt alternator starter.
 It has a 48 Volt electrical system including an electric motor that assists the engine in powering the vehicle.

+From March 2026, the 1.2 Turbo 100‑hp version with a six‑speed manual gearbox (without the hybrid module) is also offered.

 Abarth 600e

 In February 2024, Abarth unveiled the first image of the Abarth 600e, a performance-oriented version of the standard 600e, while the car was undergoing its final testing.
-Its interior was unveiled on 02 April 2024.
+Its interior was unveiled on 2 April 2024.
 The car was fully unveiled on 28 October 2024.
-All trims except for the "Scorpionissima" trim produce 240HP (175kW) while the "Scorpionissima" trim produces 280HP (207kW).
+All trims except for the "Scorpionissima" trim produce 240 PS and 254 lbft of torque, while the "Scorpionissima" trim produces 280 PS and the same torque.